hellomrariful/hellomrariful/README.md

 ### ✈️ Tripify BD | A Tourist Guide Web.

-- **Description:** Tripify is a Online career maker website.
-In this projects, user can earn money by guiding tourists in his area.
-This website has 3 role of user, 1.Admin, 2.Tourist, 3.Tour Guide.
+- **Description:** Tripify is an Online career maker website.
+In this project, users can earn money by guiding tourists in their area.
+This website has 3 roles of user, 1.
+Admin, 2.Tourist, 3.
+Tour Guide.
 Tripify is built in MERN[MongoDB, Express.js, React.js, Node.js] Stake based.

 - **Technologies Used:**